X Factor (Danish TV series) season 15

 X Factor is a Danish television music competition showcasing new singing talent.
-Thomas Blachman and Martin Jensen returned as judges while Oh Land quitted and Kwamie Liv became her replacement and Sofie Linde returned as the host.
+Thomas Blachman and Martin Jensen returned as judges while Oh Land quit, with Kwamie Liv becoming her replacement and Sofie Linde returned as the host.

 For the first time on the Danish X Factor, all groups were eliminated in the first 3 live shows.

 Judges and hosts

 Thomas Blachman and Martin Jensen returned as judges while Oh Land decided to quit as a judge and Kwamie Liv became the new judge Sofie Linde returned as the main host.

 Changes

 For the first time on the Danish X Factor, no categories were given to the judges.
-Instead they mentored one act from each category, one from the 15 to 22s, one from the Over 23s and one group in the live shows.
+Instead, they mentored one act from each category, one from the 15 to 22s, one from the Over 23s, and one group in the live shows.

 Selection process

 Auditions took place in Copenhagen and Aarhus.